abacuscl/basicimprovements/README.md

  ### Chat Messages
  All chat messages are configurable in the `config.yml` file.

- - New chat messages for players joining and leaving.
+ - New chat messages for players joining and leaving including time played and join/leave time.
  - New chat message for a player joining for the first time.
  - New chat message for a player sleeping in a bed.
+ - New chat message for a player getting kicked.
  - New chat messages for the new commands.

  ### Backups